Cuomo gave family members special access to COVID-19 tests: Washington Post

 (Reuters) - New York Governor Andrew Cuomo gave family members, including his brother, CNN anchor Chris Cuomo, special access to state-administered COVID-19 tests in the early days of the pandemic, the Washington Post reported on Wednesday.

-Cuomo, a Democrat, faces calls to resign over accusations of sexual harassment or misconduct from at least eight women and disclosures that his administration under-reported nursing home deaths from the pandemic.
+Andrew Cuomo, a Democrat, faces bipartisan calls to resign over accusations of sexual harassment or misconduct from at least eight women and disclosures that his administration under-reported nursing home deaths from the pandemic.

-The 63-year-old third-term governor has denied the allegations and repeatedly said he would not resign from office.
+The 63-year-old third-term governor has denied the allegations and repeatedly said he would not resign.

 The Post, which cited three unnamed people with knowledge of the situation, reported that a top state doctor made house calls to some of the governor’s family members or close associates, including his brother, to administer the tests.
 Chris Cuomo tested positive for COVID-19 early in the pandemic.